chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - `store_config_files` - `true` or `false` indicating if configuration `json` files to be stored in `/config` folder.
 Can be used for troubleshooting purposes for example.
 Default value is `false`.
   - `control_from_water_heater` - if `water_heater` entity will have controling parameters like `summer` or `winter` or `off` as part of operations.
 Default value is `false`.
   - `units` - which uniots to be used.
 Values are: `metric` (°C-bar-kW...), `imperial` (°F-psi-kBtu/h...), `auto` (detect automatically, which takes additional time).
 Default is `metric`.
-  - `polling_rate` - indicates times it takes to read or set data.
+  - `polling_rate` - indicates timers to be used to read or set data.
 Values are `normal` and `long`.
-Long means waiting longer for http replies, which might be beneficial in case of slow Ariston responces, but can affect other http requests in Home Assistant.
-Default is `normal`.
+Long means waiting longer for http replies and longer delays between the requests, which might be beneficial in case of slow Ariston responces due to internet connection for example.
+Default is `normal` to have faster responces.

 #### Switches
   - `power` - turn power off and on (on value is defined by `power_on` attribute).